Daniel Schaffer

 Dan Schaffer (born 3 February 1969) is a British writer/artist working primarily in comics and film.
 He is best known as the writer and illustrator of cult comic book series, Dogwitch.
 He is also the co-creator/artist of Indigo Vertigo, a collaboration with Queenadreena / Daisy Chainsaw singer Katiejane Garside, and writer/artist of the original graphic novel The Scribbler.

-Dan is signed exclusively to Nightsky (LA) and 1First Comics (Chicago).